wlillisdev/tasty_tipples/README.md

 ## Acknowledgements
- - Special thanks to my mentor Miguel Martinez for his help and guidance in the development of my project.
-Special thanks to my tutor Kasia and our regular class meetings and members of the awesome slack community
+ - Special thanks to my mentor Miguel Martinez for his help and guidance in the development of my final project.
+Special thanks to the Code Institute Tutor Support, Kasia and our regular class meetings and members of the awesome slack community.

 # Conclusion